-Scientists have linked the progression of Alzheimer’s to the buildup of certain kinds of protein in the brain, which malfunction and gum up communication between neurons — a situation that eventually leads to the death of brain cells.
-A new wave of Alzheimer’s treatments for the disease — including the recently FDA-approved Leqembi and Aduhelm — are being designed to target the best-known of these proteins linked to Alzheimer’s risk: beta-amyloid plaques and tau tangles, eliminating them in order to slow down the progression of the disease.
+Scientists have linked the progression of Alzheimer’s to the buildup of certain kinds of protein in the brain.
+Sometimes, these proteins malfunction and gum up communication between neurons—a situation that eventually leads to the death of brain cells.
+A new wave of Alzheimer’s treatments for the disease—including the recently FDA-approved Leqembi—are being designed to target the best-known of these proteins linked to Alzheimer’s risk: beta-amyloid plaques and tau tangles, eliminating them in order to slow down the progression of the disease.
 However, there are other problematic proteins that might be involved in Alzheimer’s and other dementias, too, and scientists are sounding alarms that these lesser-known proteins deserve a closer look.

 TDP-43 isn’t always the bad guy: In a healthy brain, its role is to help copy the genetic instructions for making proteins.
 If the TDP-43 starts clumping up, it could lead to eventual neurodegeneration.
 Scientists haven’t yet learned what makes these proteins go haywire, but they do consider them useful clues that can tell us when Alzheimer’s is on the horizon.
 And we can spot these protein clumps early enough, and clean up the mess, the idea is that it’s possible to get ahead of it and stop further damage from being done.